Why Customers Love Our Audio Description Service

 On the contrary, when you use a traditional audio description vendor, making edits can be an expensive process.
 If you want to make changes, you would have to pay for the human voice actor to record the descriptions again.

-Since we use synthesize speech, you can easily make edits the account system.
+Since we use synthesize speech, you can easily make edits to the Account System.
 Any saved edits will automatically update to all output formats – at no extra cost!

 3Play’s audio description plugin ensures our customers are assisted during the publishing process.
 The plugin is a simple embed that plays the secondary audio description track alongside your video, alleviating the issue of video players that don’t support audio description.